New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 Ice Castles begins in January and ends in March, always in North Woodstock, New Hampshire.
 Find ticket info here.

 Make it a getaway: We love staying at the Woodstock Inn and Brewery in winter — New Hampshire at its coziest!
 It’s right in North Woodstock, close to Ice Castles.
+And the popular town of Lincoln is right next door.

 Curl Up in a Cozy Brewery